Welcome to the

 Bring Old North to Your Classroom

-Old North Illuminated is pleased to offer four new digital curriculum units that are free for educators.
+Old North Illuminated is pleased to offer digital curriculum units that are free for educators.
 These fully developed multimedia lessons engage students and inspire them to consider big questions.
 Learn about our classroom resources below!

 History Mystery (Grades 4 – 8): Who held the famous lantern signals in Old North Church’s steeple?
 Watch our three-part video series to solve this “history mystery” while learning to think like a historian.